geowa4/pajamas/README.md

 Pajamas is a simple AJAX library built for use with the [Q](http://documentup.com/kriskowal/q/) promise library.

-Presently, Pajamas only supports JSON and plain text.
-Future versions will support more data types, like XML, JSONP, etc.

 This library has been tested against Chrome (latest), FF (latest), and IE9.

 [![Build Status](https://travis-ci.org/geowa4/pajamas.png)](https://travis-ci.org/geowa4/pajamas)